ames-market/AMES-V5.0/INSTALLATION.rst

 	Set ANT_HOME environmental variable to the above directory.

-	Inculde ANT_HOME\bin in the PATH system variable.
+	Include ANT_HOME\bin in the PATH system variable.

 	Verify installation using "ant -version" command prompt.